j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Virtuoso.md

 ##### Tricks
 You learn 3 **Tricks** of your choice.
 Every odd level, you learn a new **Trick**.
 Additionally, each time you increase in Tier you may learn an additional **Trick**.
 ##### Emotive Presence
-While in combat, your imbue your art with a particular **Emotion**.
+While in combat, you imbue your art with a particular **Emotion**.
 When combat begins, you declare an active **Emotion** from the list below.
 At the start of each of your turns, you may change the active **Emotion** as a Free Action.

 **DESPAIR**
 All enemies gain [[Conditions & Statuses#WEAK|WEAK]] with value equal to your Tier while within Range 3 of you.